Common Renovation Delays & How to Prepare for Them

 Larger, more established teams may manage coverage more seamlessly, while smaller teams may have to get creative to run their businesses.
 As a result, you may see associated costs or savings with these different levels of service.
 If you feel frustrated about the schedule, tune into specifics.
 Are there unexplained gaps in work?
 Are you uncertain about the overall timeline or a move-in date that might require alternate planning?
 Communicate with your team about specific areas where crew availability or progress is a concern for you.

-Ready to kickstart your reno?
-Post your project to get your contractor matches!
+Ready to kickstart your renovation?
+Post your project to get your Sweeten contractor matches today.

 Want to save money (and your sanity) while renovating?
 Read Sweeten’s guide to Order & Delivery Hiccups.